Using Pickering Drivers in National Instruments LabVIEW™

 - Open a control session on the product

 - Use functions in the library to operate the product

 - Close the control session

-In the case of LXI products there is an additional step to establish a communication session on the remote LXI device prior to opening the control session on the hardware.
+In the case of LXI products, there is an additional step to establish a communication session on the remote LXI device before opening the control session on the hardware.
 This communication session should also be terminated when no longer required.